montanaflynn/aoot/README.md

 # aoot

-Convert an array of objects to and from various data formats such as CSV, TSV, XML and JSON.
+Converts an array of objects to and from data formats JSON, CSV, TSV, XML and YAML.

 ### Install